 - Do you believe that Jesus is the way, the truth, and the life; that no man comes to the Father except through him?

-- Do you believe salvation is found in Jesus alone?
+- Do you believe salvation is found in and through Jesus alone?

 - Do you believe a person must put their faith and trust in Jesus to be saved?

-- Do you believe the unsaved/non-Christian/unbeliever will go to hell when they die?
+- Do you believe the non-Christians will go to Hell when they die?

 - Do you believe death could happen at any moment?